Carl Starfelt: Celtic

+Celta Vigo

+On 10 August 2023, Starfelt join Celta Vigo for £4.3 million.

 International career

 After having made two appearances for the Sweden U19 team in 2014, Starfelt was called up to the Sweden national team for the first time on 30 September 2020 ahead of their games against Russia, Croatia, and Portugal in October 2020.
 He made his full international debut on 8 October 2020 in a friendly game against Russia, playing all 90 minutes alongside Sebastian Holmén at centre-back in a 2–1 win for Sweden.

+Personal life

+Starfelt is in a relationship with Australian footballer Jacynta Galabadaarachchi.